 \section{Introduction}

-\emph{Quantifier elimination} algorithms take as input a first-order formula $\varphi$ over some background theory $\theory$ and output a quantifier-free formula $\QE{\varphi}$ equivalent to $\varphi$ modulo $\theory$.
+\emph{Quantifier elimination} algorithms transform a first-order formula $\varphi$ over some background theory $\theory$ into a quantifier-free formula $\QE{\varphi}$ equivalent to $\varphi$ modulo $\theory$.
 Prime examples include Fourier-Motzkin variable elimination \cite{motzkin1936beitraege,fourier1825analyse} and virtual substitution \cite{DBLP:journals/cj/LoosW93} for linear rational arithmetic, Cooper's method \cite{cooper} for linear integer arithmetic, and Cylindrical Algebraic Decomposition \cite{DBLP:conf/automata/Collins75} for non-linear real arithmetic.
-Quantifier elimination is extensively leveraged by automatic hard- and software verification techniques for, e.g., computing images of state sets \cite{DBLP:conf/cav/KomuravelliGC14,DBLP:journals/fmsd/KomuravelliGC16}, or for synthesizing loop invariants either from templates \cite{DBLP:conf/qest/GretzKM13,DBLP:conf/cav/ColonSS03,Kapur2005AutomaticallyGL} or by solving abduction problems \cite{DBLP:conf/oopsla/DilligDLM13}.\kbcomment{also update abstract}
+Quantifier elimination is extensively leveraged by automatic hard- and software verification techniques for, e.g., computing images of state sets \cite{DBLP:conf/cav/KomuravelliGC14,DBLP:journals/fmsd/KomuravelliGC16}, or for synthesizing loop invariants either from templates \cite{DBLP:conf/qest/GretzKM13,DBLP:conf/cav/ColonSS03,Kapur2005AutomaticallyGL} or by solving abduction problems \cite{DBLP:conf/oopsla/DilligDLM13}.

 \emph{Craig interpolation \cite{Craig_1957}} is vital to various automatic hard- and software verification techniques.
 A first-order theory $\theory$ is called \emph{(quantifier-free) interpolating} \cite{10.1145/1181775.1181789}, if for all formulae $\varphi,\psi$ with $\varphi \models_\theory \psi$, there is an effectively constructible (quantifier-free) formula $\vartheta$ --- called \emph{Craig interpolant} of $(\varphi,\psi)$ --- with $\varphi \models_\theory \vartheta \models_\theory \psi$ and such that all free variables occurring free in $\vartheta$ also occur free in \emph{both} $\varphi$ and $\psi$.
 Intuitively, $\varphi \models_\theory \psi$ encodes some (desirable or undesirable) reachability information and $\vartheta$ is a concise explanation of this fact, abstracting away irrelevant details.
 The computation of (quantifier-free) Craig interpolants is a vivid area of research \cite{DBLP:conf/cav/AlbarghouthiM13,DBLP:conf/cade/GanDXZKC16,DBLP:conf/cade/ChenWAZKZ19,DBLP:conf/fm/WuWXLZG24,DBLP:conf/fossacs/CateC24} with applications ranging from symbolic finite-state model checking \cite{DBLP:conf/cav/McMillan03,DBLP:conf/cav/VizelG14,DBLP:conf/cav/KrishnanVGG19} over computing transition power abstractions \cite{DBLP:conf/fm/BritikovBSF24} to automatic infinite-state software verification \cite{DBLP:conf/popl/HenzingerJMM04,craig_to_software,DBLP:conf/tacas/JhalaM06,DBLP:conf/hvc/SeryFS11,DBLP:conf/fmcad/SeryFS12,DBLP:conf/cav/McMillan06,DBLP:conf/lpar/AlbertiBGRS12}.